October 3-7, 2023

-Experience Cherokee culture and fun at their 108th Annual Indian Fair.
-In addition to the country fair carnival rides, games and exhibits, enjoy plenty of authentic local traditions, handicrafts, and food.
+Experience Cherokee culture and fun at their 111th Annual Indian Fair.
+In addition to the country fair carnival rides, games, and exhibits, enjoy plenty of authentic local traditions, handicrafts, and food.
 This year's theme, "They Made the Way," honors the profound contributions of Cherokee individuals who have shaped the vibrant culture of the community.

 The main stage showcases plenty of local and regional talent, including the Cherokee Warriors of AniKituhwa (pic at top of page).
 On Saturday night, watch two concerts by legendary American rock band The Romantics at 8 PM and renowned American rock band Starship at 9 PM.

-The highlight of the fair is the chance to enjoy plenty of traditional Cherokee favorite foods, cooked by the locals.
-The Indian Dinner includes chicken, fried potatoes, fat back, mustard greens and beanbread for just $8.
-We loved our Frybread topped chili.
-Also try the chestnutbread and meatpie.
-Head's up: Most vendors are cash only.
+The highlight of the fair is the chance to enjoy plenty of traditional Cherokee favorite foods cooked by locals.
+The Indian Dinner includes chicken, fried potatoes, fatback, mustard greens, and bean bread for just $8.
+We loved our frybread-topped chili.
+Also, try the chestnut bread and meat pie.
+Heads up: Most vendors are cash only.

-In the Exhibit Hall, see a big variety of crafts, art and farm goods in many competitions.
+In the Exhibit Hall, see a wide variety of crafts, art, and farm goods in many competitions.
 To purchase local art, go next door to the Museum of the Cherokee Indian and Qualla Arts and Craft Co-op (645 Tsali Blvd).

 Of course, try out some of the rides.